 - Register for Camp.
-Please register your camp for the summer before you fill out the Campership Application.
-The committee cannot consider your child’s campership request unless enrollment has been confirmed.
+Please register your camp for the summer before you fill out the Financial Assistance Application.
+The committee cannot consider your child’s application request unless enrollment has been confirmed.

 - Determine What You Can Afford.
 We expect families to pay a portion of their camp tuition, as a demonstration of their commitment to the camp experience.
 Determine what you can comfortably afford and begin making regular payments as soon as you can.

 - Congregation.
-Families who apply to OSRUI for a campership must also apply to their congregation for financial assistance (see below for more information)
+Families who apply to OSRUI for financial assistance must also apply to their congregation for financial assistance (see below for more information).

 - Other Sources.
-Families who apply to OSRUI for a campership must apply to all other funding sources (OHC, local federation).
+Families who apply to OSRUI for financial assistance must apply to all other funding sources (OHC, local federation).

 - Session Length.
-Families may not apply for a campership for campers attending more than 4 weeks of camp (except for Chalutzim).
+Families may not apply for OSRUI financial assistance for campers attending more than 4 weeks of camp (except for Chalutzim).

-Step 2: Print out and read What You Need to Complete Your Campership Application.
-This includes a list of what you will need as well as the Clergy/Educator Recommendation Form.
+Step 2: Print out and read What You Need to Complete Your Financial Assistance Application.
 Read through the list carefully and take note of everything you need.
 You must fill out the application in one sitting.
 If you have everything you need, it shouldn’t take more than 10 or 15 minutes.